jecam/jc-vend/README.md

 Latest Changes
 ----------
+- minor refactoring of old code to decouple functions from vm struct when they don't need the whole thing
 - dispense change done, just need to tie all the purchase functions together

 - accept payment function